Weekly EMEA Base Oil Price Report

 600N: €965/t-€1,020/t

-Prices apply to a wide range of Group II base oils that can be sourced from within Europe, U.S., Red Sea and Asia-Pacific.
+Prices apply to a wide range of Group II base oils that can be sourced from within Europe, the U.S., the Red Sea and Asia-Pacific.
 Ranges refer to bulk shipments.

 Group III base oils show good demand, particularly for the 4 centiStoke grade.
-New cargoes have been arriving from Middle East Gulf and AsiaPac during the holiday period, with stocks available for sale and delivery.
+New cargoes have been arriving from the Middle East Gulf and Asia-Pacific during the holiday period, with stocks available for sale and delivery.

 A cargo of Group III grades has loaded from Indonesia with destination notified as Antwerp-Rotterdam-Amsterdam.
-This will be the first such cargo reaching the European market, and may be under the auspices of a European trader.
+This will be the first such cargo reaching the European market and may arrive under the auspices of a European trader.
 It would be rather unlikely for the supplier, Pertamina, to become involved in the European arena on a direct basis.

-Cargoes from Petronas in Malaysia do form part of the European Group III slate, but Indonesian material tends to be exported into China and other AsiaPac markets.
-The economics of the cargo are interesting, with high freight costs, should the cargo make the deviation around the Cape of Good Hope in South Africa, rather than risk the Red Sea transit with the Houthis in Yemen still actively targeting merchant shipping in the Bab-al-Mandeb Strait.
+Cargoes from Petronas in Malaysia do form part of the European Group III slate, but Indonesian material tends to be exported into China and other Asia-Pacific markets.
+The economics of the cargo are interesting, because freight costs will be elevated should the cargo make the detour around the Cape of Good Hope in South Africa, rather than risk transit through the Red Sea, where Houthi militants from Yemen still actively target merchant ships.

 Group III prices, both for grades with partial and full slates of finished lubricant approvals, are unchanged again this week. in respect of partly-approved material, FCA remain unchanged this week.
 Sales of partially approved grades seem to have been gaining share of the Group III segment, which may motivate the lone current supplier of fully approved grades to halt the drift.